03.10.2024

 Brazil as a lens for understanding global patterns

 Although this study takes a global view, the fires currently burning in Brazil offer a timely example of fire’s effects on carbon sinks.
-The Amazon rainforest, one of the planet’s largest carbon stores, Pantanal and the Cerrado biomes are experiencing fires that not only threaten biodiversity but also its ability maintain carbon-rich forest cover.
+The Amazon rainforest, one of the planet’s largest carbon stores, Pantanal and the Cerrado biomes are experiencing fires that not only threaten biodiversity but also its ability to maintain carbon-rich forest cover.
 This is a reminder of the complex ways in which fire interacts with climate and ecosystems.

 In addition, Brazil's fires highlight the value of international scientific collaboration.
 Partnerships between Brazilian and UK researchers, including those involved in this study, are leading to new insights about how fire regimes are changing and how best to manage these risks.
 As a global issue, fire requires coordinated efforts, and the Brazil-UK collaboration serves as a model for how countries can work together to tackle shared challenges.